delphirtl • Docs

 the thread barrier.

-const {
+import {

-Worker, MessageChannel, MessagePort, isMainThread, parentPort
+Worker, MessageChannel, MessagePort, isMainThread, parentPort,

 if (isMainThread) {